wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 <hr>
 **Heather Alice White** · *No Caller ID*

 *Entering a solitary tournament on which her life depends.
 Deciphering willpower, genetics, and chance.
 Asking the questions she doesn't want to know the answers to.
 Where is that call coming from?
 Is the realisation too late or was it futile from the start?
-No physical challenge, only mental strength — play the game.*<br>A durational live art performance exploring hereditary addiction & cyclical futility.
+No physical challenge, only mental strength — play the game.*<br>A durational Live Art performance exploring hereditary addiction & cyclical futility.

-Thank you to Peader Kirk for inciting this work at Works Ahead: Radiator (2024).
+Thank you to Peader Kirk for inciting this work at Works Ahead: Radiator.

 Heather Alice White is a Manchester-based emerging artist whose practice is rooted in contemporary movement, poetry, and film.
 She enjoys creating trans-media multidisciplinary performance work, and is passionate about neurodivergence & female healthcare.
 In 2023 she founded Weird Alice Entertainment: a working-class-led immersive theatre company.

+Insta @heatheraliceartist · YT heatheraliceartist
 <hr>
 **Jennifer Ng** · *Same Moon But Different Suns*